Tell me more ×

 apt-get remove iceweasel

 Then, download the latest Linux build of Firefox directly from Mozilla.
 Extract the files, and navigate to that folder, and run it.
-If you want, make an icon on your desktop.
-You can also make a link to the binary in /usr/bin/firefox to make it easier to launch.
+If you want, make an icon on your desktop, and you can also make a link to the binary in /usr/bin/firefox to make it easier to launch.
+If you have root access, you can also install Firefox in /usr/local so all users will be able to run it.

-If you want a package-based one, you can use Linux Mint's Debian package repo.
+If you want a package-based one, you can use Linux Mint's Debian package repo (as noted in the comments below, be aware that this may cause conflicts with automatic updates and other Debian packages in some cases).
 To do this, add the following line to your /etc/apt/sources.list file:

 deb http://packages.linuxmint.com debian import